oci-landing-zones/terraform-oci-modules-iam/compartments/README.md

 Tag defaults are defined using *tag_defaults* attribute within each compartment in *compartments* attribute.
 You can have multiple tag defaults in a single compartment.
 Each tag default requires an immutable key (use an uppercase string as a convention), a tag id (*tag_id*), the default value (*default_value*) and whether or not the value is required from users when creating resources (*is_user_required*).
 If *is_user_required* is not provided or set to false, the default value is automatically applied upon resource creation.

+- **enable_tag_defaults** &ndash; (Optional) Whether this module instance creates the configured tag defaults.
+The default is `true`.
+Set it to `false` only when passing `tag_defaults_configuration` to a separate [Tag Defaults module](../tag-defaults/).

+The **tag_defaults_configuration** output exposes the normalized desired tag-default configuration.
+It is keyed by the same stable identifiers used by the existing `oci_identity_tag_default.these` resources, allowing another module instance to manage those resources without changing their logical keys.

+The module sets the reserved `ocilz-terraform-module` freeform tag when it creates a compartment.
+Later changes to only this internal module-version tag are ignored, preventing a module release from making otherwise unchanged compartments unknown during planning.
+All other freeform and defined tags remain managed normally.
+Existing compartments therefore keep the internal module version recorded when they were created, while new compartments receive the current version.

 ## Identifying Keys

 Each compartment is identified by Terraform with an artificial key provided in the input variable.
 For example, in the snippet below, *DATABASE* (rows 4-13) identifies the *database-cmp* compartment, while *PROD* (rows 8-11) identifies its child *database-production-cmp* compartment.